Flourishing together

 The aim of the Early Years Pupil Premium is to close the gap between children from disadvantaged backgrounds and other children by providing additional funding to settings such as ours, therefore providing the opportunity to raise the quality of provision we offer.

-All children aged three and four (not two year olds), who meet the eligibility criteria will benefit from the funding.
+All children aged three and four, plus those two year olds who meet the eligibility criteria will benefit from the funding.
 This funding is paid directly to us on an hourly rate basis, linked to claimed hours for entitled children.
-The annual value for a 15 hour place over a full year is just over £300 and since we are registered to offer early years places we can receive the EYPP.
+The annual value for a 15 hour place over a full year is £376 (Sept 2023) (rising to £387 April 2024) and since we are registered to offer early years places we can receive the EYPP.
 In order to be able to claim this funding we require parents to sign the funding agreement which asks for details of parent’s date of birth and National Insurance number.

 The premium came into force in April 2015.
 We are required to publish details of: